tarwn/lessthandot-hugo/blogs/content/posts/2008-11-19-cumulative-update-package-2-for-sql-serv.md

     </td>

     <td>
-      FIX: Error message when you try to export a SQL Server 2008 Reporting Services report by using Report Manager: “Internet Explorer cannot download <ReportName>.xls from <URL>”
+      FIX: Error message when you try to export a SQL Server 2008 Reporting Services report by using Report Manager: "Internet Explorer cannot download <ReportName>.xls from <URL>"
     </td>
   </tr>